 2020 Election Priorities

 SCA (Qld) announces Election Priorities for upcoming Queensland State Election

+The 2020 SCA (Qld) Election Campaign has motivated our State politicians to make a commitment to finally put the body corporate and community sector in focus.
 As we look to the 2020 State Government Election it is crucial that SCA (Qld) continues to push priorities to ensure strata communities are made a priority focus and policy takes into consideration their specific needs.
 There are over 50,000 strata communities in Queensland who must be heard to no longer be let down by government regulations.

 Going forward we are confident to see more reforms that have substantial impact on the strata sector with our most critical reform objectives confirmed as important to the elected Queensland Government, come 31 October 2020.

 the North Queensland Insurance crisis by working towards a solution

 the chronic defects issues where owners have no protection or rectification avenues